Waking up energised and refreshed helps you to feel good and get the most out of each day.

 If it has been longer than 20 or 30 minutes, get up again, go into a different room and do something relaxing such as read a magazine, meditate or listen to some gentle music.
 Try to avoid screens, loud noises and bright light as much as possible.

 This should help calm your mind and body, and put you back into the right headspace.
 Once you feel tired again, jump back into bed.

-If you are experiencing problems sleeping, you may wish to consider undertaking our free online sleep assessment to better understand how to improve your restful state and overall health.
+If you are experiencing problems sleeping, you may wish to consider undertaking our free sleep assessment to better understand how to improve your restful state and overall health.

 The assessment only takes 60 seconds and asks you a series of simple questions designed to provide you with more information.
 It also conveniently sends the results to you via an email.